JosePedroDias/compete/README.md

   - add support for people joining a running game
   - if tickRate is omitted, onEvent should be used instead?
   - add types to core messages and extend them in games?
-  - add shared game/version string to handshake to validate connections and prevent bad traffic coming in
   - improve lag metrics (isn't working well server and client are different machines)
   - should make it easier to bootstrap for windows machines
   - my usage of turbo is suboptimal. errors aren't stopping pipelines so I rarely see them unless I call scripts manually